Behavior first

 NullCS studies how players behave inside real encounters.
 The emphasis is on measurable structure around timing, visibility, movement pressure, and shot process.

-Outputs are meant to stay understandable enough that a reviewer can inspect the signal instead of trusting a black box, and the project does not present itself as universal cheat detection.
+Outputs are meant to stay understandable enough that a reviewer can inspect the signal instead of trusting a black box, and the project does not present itself as universal detection.

 The first three numbers are not cheat probabilities.
 They summarize how loud the strongest player signal looks inside each benchmark slice.
 Median top-ranked signal means: for each demo, take the highest-ranked player in the lobby, then look at the middle value across that group of demos.

-So a suspicious median of 0.748 versus 0.0073 on held-out normal legit demos means the suspicious slice is surfacing much more strongly, while the legit slice stays almost pinned near zero.
-The pro value staying at 0.0073 matters for the same reason: strong legitimate players are not being inflated just because they are skilled.
+So a suspicious median of 0.030 versus 0.0031 on held-out normal legit demos means the suspicious slice is surfacing much more strongly, while the legit slice stays almost pinned near zero.
+The pro value staying at 0.0034 matters for the same reason: strong legitimate players are not being inflated just because they are skilled.

 For a review system like NullCS, the shape is more important than the raw magnitude.
 You want suspicious benchmark demos to be visibly louder, while normal legit and pro stress-test demos stay quiet.
 If all three slices were high, the system would be noisy.
 If all three were low, it would not be useful.

-The 0.90 top-3 retrieval number answers a different question: how often does a labeled suspicious player appear somewhere in the top three ranked players for a suspicious benchmark demo?
+The 0.875 top-3 retrieval number answers a different question: how often does a labeled suspicious player appear somewhere in the top three ranked players for a suspicious benchmark demo?
 That matters because NullCS is framed as triage and review support.
 The goal is to reliably surface the right players near the top of the lobby, not to claim that one score is a final verdict.

 NullCS works from structured Counter-Strike 2 demo data.
 The current public stack builds 449 player-level engineered features and deeper encounter-level timing and process channels to study how suspicious behavior actually unfolds.